oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 #### Requirements

 The requirements for feature are as follow (V2 refers to future version):
-# Provide a mechanism for tasks monitoring via UI (i.e - monitor task status, monitor tasks of given action, tasks of a given entity)
+# Provide a mechanism for jobs monitoring via UI (i.e - monitor job status and progress, monitor tasks of given action, jobs of a given entity).

-1. Define a global correlation-id which spread cross-systems representing an action (Client--> Backend --> VDSM).
+1. Define a global correlation-id which is spread cross-systems representing an action cross layers (Client--> Backend --> VDSM).
 2. Provide the admin the option to remove jobs from the monitoring view (Job execution continues without monitoring).
 3. Provide a mechanism for tasks management: cancel task, stop all tasks of command, restart of failed command, setting priority for a task.
 (V2)
 4. Define a task dependency/task chaining mechanism (Task B will not start before completion of Task A).(V2)
 5. Provide a mechanism to invoke commands asynchronously.
 (V2)
-6. Define a "best effort task" - The success of the parent command of this task will not depend on the result of a task).(V2)
+6. Define a "best effort step" - The success of the parent command of this step will not depend on the result of a step).(V2)
 7. Provide a permission mechanism for the task management.(V2)

-*   The first version will include a default implementation for all commands and specific flow monitoring for the specific commands:
+*   The first version will include a default implementation for all commands and specific flow monitoring for the following commands:
     1. AddVdsCommand
     2. MaintenanceNumberOfVds
     3. RunVmCommand